-As a chemistry major, you’ll explore the scientific field that helps us understand how our world works and learn the fundamental theories and laboratory skills you need to excel in today’s fast-paced scientific world.
+As a chemistry major at Merrimack College, you’ll explore the scientific field that helps us understand how our world works and learn the fundamental theories and laboratory skills you need to excel in today’s fast-paced scientific world.

 Through your coursework in chemistry, biology, math and physics, you’ll have the opportunity to work on research projects as varied as the detection of trace antibiotics in natural water and the development of microwave methods for organic synthesis.

 - Learn fundamental chemical concepts and laboratory skills.

 - Study the composition, structure and properties of matter and the changes it undergoes.

 - Learn to think broadly, creatively and independently within the field, and to communicate your scientific insight both in writing and orally.

 - Use cutting-edge tools and instruments available in top chemistry laboratories around the world.